- My Home

 Rosebery can offer assistance in helping make your home more suitable for your needs.
 This can range from minor adaptations such as handrails to major works to the property (i.e. wet-room installation, ramps).

 For more minor adaptations (i.e. installing hand-rails in your home), we can arrange for a trusted assessor to visit your home and discuss if a minor adaptation can be agreed for your property.

 For major adaptations, you will need to visit your GP to get a occupational therapist referral.
 They will make an initial assessments and any recommendations will be referred to Rosebery.

-Yes, we encourage our residents to take out contents insurance in order to protect your belongings from theft, fire, flood or damage.
+We encourage our residents to take out contents insurance in order to protect your belongings from theft, fire, flood or damage.
 Please note that Rosebery do not offer compensation for items in your home that have been damaged which have been covered by contents insurance.